 - Face-to-face and online options for general content delivery.
 All students must complete online quizzes for each topic module.

 - REQUIRED: Active email address and reliable Internet access.

-- Taught by Extension educators and faculty on the St. Paul campus (even years) or U of M Landscape Arboretum (odd years).
+- Taught by Extension educators and faculty at the U of M Landscape Arboretum.